mtlynch/mtlynch.io/content/notes/zfs-encrypted-backups/index.md

 {{</gallery>}}

 One of the neat features of ZFS is that you can make backups of encrypted data while it's still encrypted.

+ZFS is designed to back up to other ZFS systems, but what if you want to back up to a Windows system or cloud storage that knows nothing about ZFS?
+Then you have to do things a little bit more complicated, but I've got some scripts for you.

 ## Why back up encrypted data?